abinit/abinit/doc/installation.md

 Both of them can be found either on the Web, or in the doc subdirectory of the package.
 -->

-Any comment or suggestion to improve the procedure or this page will be welcome!
+Any comment or suggestion to improve the procedure or this page are welcome!
-Simply contact the ABINIT group <https://forum.abinit.org/>
+Simply contact the ABINIT group on the [forum](https://forum.abinit.org).

 ## Overview

-For the vast majority of people willing to use ABINIT (simple users -not developers-, with Unix/Linux or MacOS under terminal mode), the installation/compilation steps are:
+For the vast majority of people willing to use ABINIT (simple users -not developers-, with Unix/Linux or MacOS working in the terminal mode), the installation/compilation steps are:

-  1. Prerequisite : you need a Fortran compiler, a C compiler, the Python interpreter (>2.7.5), some mandatory libraries (Linalg, FFT, NetCDF, HDF5, LibXC), possibly some recommended libraries (MPI) and other optional libraries (Wannier90, ...).
+  1. Prerequisite: you need a Fortran compiler, a C compiler, the Python interpreter (>2.7.5), some mandatory libraries (Linalg, FFT, NetCDF, HDF5, LibXC), possibly some recommended libraries (MPI) and other optional libraries such as Wannier90.
      So, know how to invoke these prerequisites, install the libraries if not available immediately with your OS, and know the location of libraries.
      The libraries can be installed with the help of the "fallback" procedure.
 See below for more info on this step.
   2. Get the [latest version of the ABINIT package](https://www.abinit.org/packages) (abinit-x.y.z.tar.gz) from the abinit Web site.